 Oftentimes, amateurs will take a larger piece of sandpaper and gloss over the scratched area.
 This may touch an unscratched surface and cause greater damage.
 Be sure to cut the sandpaper down to size or fold it until it matches the affected area.

 Sandpaper works to smoothen the scratched surface, setting it flush with the surface.
 Applying a light circular motion anywhere from 30 seconds to a minute will evenly distribute pressure throughout better than straight up and down motion.
 Slowly but surely, your scratch will slowly blend in with the rest of the surface.

 Water can affect your hoverboard’s inner circuitry.
 Although many of them carry favorable IP ratings, we do not recommend leaving them soaked in water.
 If patting clean with soapy water, look to dry it immediately.

 For all disassembly, scratch-proofing, and re-assembly projects, be sure to turn your hoverboard off.
 We also recommend letting the battery drain out before disassembling it to avoid electric shock.
 If you need to fix the charger for your hoverboard, this is a good time to do it.

 Once you buffer out and paint over your scratch, do not use your hoverboard for a minimum of 24 hours to let it dry out.

-Disassembling your hoverboard could expose many screws, where they can get lost in a hurry.
-Our advice is to put them in a sequential or logical order on a flat surface to easily retrieve them when it is time to reassemble your hoverboard.
+Disassembling your hoverboard could expose many screws, which can get lost in a hurry.
+Our advice is to put them in sequential or logical order on a flat surface to easily retrieve them when it is time to reassemble your hoverboard.

 3 Ways to Fix Hoverboard Scratches